-The Miqro heats up in roughly 40-50 seconds which is about average for today’s vaporizers.
-Some other portables like the Pax 3 are in the 20-25 second range so it all depends on when and where you’ll be using your vaporizer.
+Heating Times – The Miqro-C heats up in roughly 40-50 seconds which is about average for today’s vaporizers.
+Some other portables, like the Pax Plus, are in the 20-25 second range, so it all depends on when and where you’ll be using your vaporizer.

-I have noticed that the heater in the Miqro is not as strong as the IQ.
-I find myself using the higher temps more on the Miqro especially when if I am wanting to exhale some clouds.
-With the IQ I basically never stirred the bowl, with the Miqro sometimes I do towards the end of the session.
+I have noticed that the heater in the Miqro-C is not as strong as the IQ2.
+I find myself using the higher temps more on the Miqro-C, especially when I am wanting to exhale some clouds.
+With the IQ2, I basically never stirred the bowl.
+With the Miqro-C, sometimes I do have to stir towards the end of the session.

-The Davinci Miqro features a full temp spectrum ranging from 300F-430F, smart path technology, boost mode, and standby mode.
+Temperature Options – The Davinci Miqro-C features a full temp spectrum ranging from 300F-430F, smart path technology, boost mode, and standby mode.

-This mode allows you to pick a smart path labeled 1-4.
+Smart Path Technology – This mode allows you to pick a smart path labeled 1-4.
 Each path has a set temp range with an increment of 20 degrees.
 The unit will start at the low end of the spectrum and gradually increase the temp to the high end of the spectrum over the 5-minute session.
 Below are the temp ranges for each smart path.
-I’ve been using smart path 2 the most for flavor, and 3 and 4 the most for effect.
+I’ve been using smart path 2 the most for flavor and 3 and 4 the most for effect.

 - Smart Path 1 = 350F-370F